 After Episode 2 “Going Nuclear” opens with a ship getting robbed of a particular item at night…

-Shortly before his meeting with the Japanese Parliament, Tony learns from Minister Kuroda that Plutonium was stolen from a cargo ship owned by one of Stark Industries’ companies that didn’t have any military escort.
+Shortly before his meeting with the Japanese Parliament, Tony learns from Minister Kuroda that some Plutonium was stolen from a cargo ship that was owned by one of Stark Industries’ companies and that it didn’t have any military escort.
 Feeling that someone is trying to frame him for the crime, Tony asks for permission to recover the missing Plutonium.
 However, Kuroda says that the Maritime Self-Defense Force is already working on it.

 From there, he meets in front of the Japanese Parliament.
 With the event being covered on TV, Tony is asked about his current accusation, to which he responds by saying “It’s a friggin’ lie”.
 Sometime later, various reporters surround him with questions as he takes his leave from the governmental building.